m4ttsch/omscs-notes-notes/operating-systems/threads-and-concurrency.md

 Another option is to establish a queue between the boss and the workers, similar to a producer/consumer queue.
 In this case, the boss is the sole producer, while the workers are consumers.

-The positive of this approach is that the boss doesn’t need to know any of the details about the workers.
+The positive of this approach is that the boss doesn't need to know any of the details about the workers.
 It just places the work it accepts on the queue and moves on.
 Whenever a worker becomes free it just looks at the front of the queue and retrieves the next item.

 The downside of this approach is that further synchronization is required, both for the boss producing to the queue, and the workers competing amongst one another to consume from the queue.
 Despite this downside, this approach still results in decreased work for the boss for each task, which increases the throughput for the whole system.